Transcontinental Race: Route

 Despite being an individual time trial, there is a mass start, which has most often been in northwestern Europe, two to four intermediate control points must then be reached, and the finish has most often been around southeastern Europe.
 The 2019 edition went from east to west.

 Apart from some sections of "parcours" or route that must be ridden near the start, some control points, and the finish, participants are mostly free to choose their own route that they have independently planned.
 Even so, many riders use the same roads as each other, particularly when choices are limited.
 All local laws must be adhered to regarding which roads cyclists are allowed to use and the organizers may ban additional roads that they believe are too dangerous.

 For the sake of time and efficiency, nearly all participants ride solely on paved, public roads, and so nearly all use road bikes.
 However, due to routing errors, adventurous planning, or more challenging parcours being chosen by the organizers, some off-road sections are occasionally used.

 During the first 7 editions of the race, the most-often used country for the location of a start, control point, or finish was Italy, which featured in 6 editions.
 Tied for the second-most often visited country are Belgium and France, each with 5 visits, followed by Turkey with 4 and Montenegro with 3.
-The race visited Asia just once, with the finish line being on the Asian side of the Dardanelles strait in Turkey for the 2016 edition.
+The race visited Asia just twice, with the finish line being on the Asian side of the Dardanelles strait in Turkey for the 2016 edition and on the Asian side of Istanbul for the 2024 edition—which also used the 2016 finish point as CP4.